2014 Washington Nationals season

 The 2014 Washington Nationals season was the Nationals' tenth season for the baseball franchise of Major League Baseball in the District of Columbia, the seventh season at Nationals Park, and the 46th since the original team was started in Montreal, Quebec, Canada.
-They finished the regular season with a record of 96–66, first place in the Eastern Division and with the best record in the entire National League.
-However, they lost to the eventual World Series champion San Francisco Giants in the National League Division Series in four games.
+They finished the regular season with a record of 96–66, first place in the National League East and with the best record in the entire National League.
+However, they lost to the eventual World Series champion San Francisco Giants in the NLDS in four games.